zettsu-t/cppMockgen/howToUse.md

 ### Name generated files

-*_Stub files contain codes that relate free functions and stubs.
+*_Stub files contain code that relates free functions and stubs.

 The generated files have names that contain filenames in arguments of `mockgen.rb` and a serial number by default.
 It is troublesome to find